A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Introduction

-The Mullins-Sekerka problem has been well studied in the analytical point of view.
-Chen et al. \cite{ChenHongYi1996} proved the existence of a classical solution to the Mullins-Sekerka problem local in time in the two dimensional case, so did Escher and Simonett \cite{EScherSimonett} in general dimensional cases.
-In the literature of weak solutions, Luckhaus and Sturzenhecker \cite{LuckhausSturzenhecker} proposed a weak notion of solution to the Mullins-Sekerka problem and gave its global time existence result whenever the sum of the surface area measure does not change discontinuously in time.
-As indicated in our experiment, this setting cannot be applied in the case where multi particles exist and they are very close each other.
-(See Section \ref{sec:CoP}.)
-R{\"o}ger \cite{Rger2005ExistenceOW} was successful to remove this assumption in terms of geometric measure theory.
+The Mullins-Sekerka problem has been well studied from an analytical point of view.
+Chen et al. \cite{ChenHongYi1996} proved the existence of a classical solution to the Mullins-Sekerka problem local in time in the two dimensional case, and Escher and Simonett \cite{EScherSimonett} proved it in general dimensional cases.
+In the literature on weak solutions, Luckhaus and Sturzenhecker \cite{LuckhausSturzenhecker} proposed a weak notion of the solution to the Mullins-Sekerka problem and gave its global time existence result whenever the sum of the surface area measure does not change discontinuously over time.
+Under the same assumption, Bronsard et al. \cite{BronsardGarckeStoth1998} established a weak solution of a multi-phase Mullins-Sekerka problem with a triple junction and showed its existence.
+As indicated in our experiment, this setting cannot be applied when multi particles exist and are very close to each other (see Section \ref{sec:CoP}).
+R{\"o}ger \cite{Rger2005ExistenceOW} was successful to remove this assumption in terms of geometric measure theory, although his result could be applied only to the two-phase case and excluded the multi-phase case and contact angle case.
+Recently, Hensel and Stinson \cite{HenselStinson202206} proposed a varifold solution to the Mullins-Sekerka problem based on the energy dissipation property and included a fixed contact angle condition.
+Julin et al. \cite{JulinEtal2022} revealed an asymptotic behaviour of the Mullins-Sekerka flow in the torus $\mathbb{T}^2\subset\mathbb{R}^2$.
+They proved that a flat flow solution to the Mullins-Sekerka problem exponentially converges to the finite union of disks whenever the perimeter of the initial data is less than $2$ (see Theorem 1.3 \cite{JulinEtal2022}).